 Let’s dive in.

-To login to BackTrack Linux, use the username root, password toor.
+To login to Kali Linux, use the username root, password toor.
 To request an IP address via DHCP, type dhclient.
 To start X Windows, type startx.

 Updating the Metasploit Framework

-To start Armitage in BackTrack Linux, open a terminal and type:
+To start Armitage in Kali Linux, open a terminal and type:

 Armitage will immediately pop up a dialog and ask where you would like to connect to.
 These parameters only matter if you want to connect to an Armitage team server.
 Since we’re getting started, we don’t care.
 Just press Connect.